 It’s on the market now, and here are the listing photos:

 We get a look inside the kitchen at the beginning of the movie:

 There are 4 bedrooms and 4.5 baths.
-Here are some of them shown in the listing:

 It’s interesting to see how filmmakers gave a retro look to the rooms in subtle ways.
-For example, check out this corner with the three windows in the movie:

 One of my favorite features in the house is this long screened porch.
 Here’s how it looks in the movie, leading off of the kitchen:

 It looks so different in the listing without all of the furniture, framed photos, and shutters covering the screens that I wasn’t sure if it was the same porch or not at first.
 The ceiling fans are the same, though, as is that big black door that connects to the kitchen, and the screened panels match with the same arches at the top.
 It goes to show how much work can go into transforming a room for a movie!

 The house sits on over an acre of land, but there are no stables or horses to be seen.